 - An unpaid internship in a New York-based global organization offered during the summer between Junior and Senior years ($3,500 stipend to offset living costs)

 - Facilitated networking, professional development and mentoring opportunities

 - Summer on-site seminars at organizations such as the Council on Foreign Relations, Pfizer, the Institute of International Education, and Google

 "JFEW is a fantastic opportunity to gain access to professionals, peers and esteemed international delegates I would have otherwise never met.
 It supplemented my education by expanding my network globally as I developed mentoring relationships with female leaders.”

 Blakeley Schiffman ’17, Integrative Neuroscience and Pre-med

-Students are required to participate in three seminars each month for three hours each.
+Students are required to participate in three seminars each semester.
+Seminars are three hours each and are held on Fridays.
 The seminars are designed to provide a comprehensive overview of major issues, organizations, and people in International Relations and Global Affairs.
 Students will have required readings and written assignments.

 Students must attend two monthly 1.5-hour seminars which include career development topics, such as applying to graduate school, funding sources and fiscal responsibility, job search, interview preparation and many other topics.